Module Information

 On successful completion of this module students should be able to:

-Describe the major hardware components of a computer system and its peripherals (from chips and logic gates upwards).
+Describe the major hardware components of a computer system and its peripherals, compare alternatives and select the most appropriate ones for particular tasks.

-Demonstrate a practical understanding of the facilities available to script programmers using the UNIX environment, by bringing together various utility programs to solve a problem.
+Solve simple problems using the facilities available to script programmers in the UNIX environment by bringing together various utility programs.

 Describe fundamental issues, concepts, and challenges associated with operating systems.

-Describe how low level programs are executed by the CPU.
+Describe how programs are compiled and executed by the CPU.

 Describe the history and evolution of modern computer-based communications systems.